semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

         commit
 ```

-In addition, these conditions force the job to run even if no files where changed:
+In addition, these conditions force the job to run even if no files were changed:

 - [Pipeline changes](../pipelines#overview): if the pipeline YAML changes, all jobs run by default.
 This can be [disabled](#condition)
-- **Pushed tags**: all jobs run by default is the push includes Git tags.
+- **Pushed tags**: all jobs run by default in the push include Git tags.
 This can be [disabled](#condition)

 :::note